Wednesday, 11 July 2007

 We brought out our pastries from Lafrançaise, a croissant and an indecently large pain aux raisins, to go with the coffee.
 It was delightful and we were amazed as usual that none of the pilgrims plodding past stopped for refreshments.

 Nobody ever goes against the flow, away from Compostela, and we caused confusion whenever we met people.
-Some worried that they were going the wrong way, others wanted to know whether we had already been to Compostela and were walking back.
+Some of them worried that they (or we) were going the wrong way, others wanted to know whether we had already been to Compostela and were walking back.
 We were astonished at the number of walkers that we passed.

 We plunged down a farm path to the D57 and shortly afterwards decided to deviate from the GR, for the sake of variety, by taking a tiny side road (the D2) directly up to the ridge.